Agewerc/Agewerc.github.io/_posts/2020-07-22-Bootstrap-to-Quantify-Uncertainty.md

 ![bootstrap_regre](/assets/images/bootstrap_pregression.png)

 When making a prediction, we do not want to be limited to the point of our model.
 We want to find a confidence interval.
 We will find the confidence interval creating bootstrapped models.
-First let's make a plot with n models.
+First let's make a plot with n models, where n equals 10 and 100.

 <img src= "/assets/images/bootstrap_cover.PNG" alt="drawing" width="1000"/>

-### Model Parameters
+## Model Parameters

 Making use of every model above we have found or model parameters and their statistical distribution.
 Lets plot the data of every beta and intercept.